 There’s no ice cream (nor allergens) in sight for these Triple Chocolate Brownie Cones.
 Just chocolate upon chocolate upon chocolate.
 Kids will love this treat for Valentine’s Day or the Easter holiday.

 Makes: 8 servings

 Free of: gluten and top allergens

-- 8 gluten-free, allergy-free sugar cones (see Note at end)
+- 8 gluten-free, allergy-free sugar cones (see Recipe Tip at end)